KingNghi/PowerBi/README.md

 - Regarding Furniture, this category was underperforming compared to the other two categories as it was signigicantly low in profit generated, about 3% compared to total profit in the latest year, prompting more strategies launched.
 - In 2017, three of the top five profit-generating products were from the Technology category, securing the first, second, and fifth positions.
 The other 2 positions belonged to office supplies.

-[Visualization specific to category 2]
+![Visualization specific to category 2]

 ### Regional comparison: